scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 08. 09.
+2024
+@0145 Can nows select any of the 3 nav options at anytime.

 ### 08. 07.
 2024
+@2000 Design combination of Social + Group sections into new Social Section
+	  Style similarly to Macros section (which needs adjustment) Groups on top, then Connections(?) and Subscribed(?)
+	  replace 'see all' with plus buttons

+Also, why are there 2 'computer' topics in the 'recent tags' <Macros> section?

+@1440 Working on changing <CarouselNav> so that any of the three options can be chosen
+		in any state.
+Algo prepared.

 @0150 Finishing up here . . .

 ****Remaining Most Vital Tasks
 	- For mainNav bar, can choose any option at a time.
-Not sequential
+Not sequential ✅
 	- reducing image uploads at backEnd, implement sharp module
 	- response for when sockets disconnect
 	- usernames are incorrectly switched in confirmation message for connectionRequest